f01dab1e/demo-mini-rust/README.md

-# demo_minirust
+# demo-mini-rust

-This refers to a complete parser and interpreter designed for a Rust-like expression-oriented programming language that is dynamically typed.
+This is a dynamically-typed programming language called mini-rust, inspired by Rust and equipped with a parser and interpreter.

 ## Try it out!